ehnat/gp-api-tests/README.md

 ### Project description
 This project contains tests which placing bets with specific parameters.
 There are API tests.
-In project there are using 5 different APIS: Accounts API, Bets API, Betslip API, Competitions API and Sessions API.
+In project there are using 5 different api: Accounts API, Bets API, Betslips API, Competitions API and Sessions API.

 ### Technical description
 - **Used technologies:** Java 8, Maven (preferred v.3.3.9)